sproogen/itsgoingto.be/README.md

 # itsgoingto.be [![Build Status](https://travis-ci.org/sproogen/itsgoingto.be.svg)](https://travis-ci.org/sproogen/itsgoingto.be) [![Maintainability](https://sonarcloud.io/api/project_badges/measure?project=sproogen%3Aitsgoingto.be&metric=sqale_rating)](https://sonarcloud.io/dashboard?id=sproogen%3Aitsgoingto.be) [![Coverage](https://sonarcloud.io/api/project_badges/measure?project=sproogen%3Aitsgoingto.be&metric=coverage)](https://sonarcloud.io/dashboard?id=sproogen%3Aitsgoingto.be)

-Symfony and React magic behind [itsgoingto.be]
+NodeJS and React magic behind [itsgoingto.be]

-The root of this project contains the Symfony app which provides the API.

-The React app can be found in the `app` folder.
-During development this is loaded through a route in symfony to provide the Symfony debug toolbar.
+The Node backend can be found in the `server` folder and the React app can be found in the `app` folder.
-In production the app is loaded from compiled files from the public folder via the `.htaccess`

 Getting started
 -------------
-You will need to have [Docker] installed and running, also make sure you have PHP 7.2 or higher and [Composer] installed.
+You will need to have [Docker] installed and running, aswell as Node and NPM.

 Clone the repository into a local folder.

 Now inside the project folder run
 ```
-composer install
 ./scripts/docker-build.sh
 docker-compose up
 ```